Skip to main content

 James 'Guideaux' Crocker, BESPIN Chief Technology Officer

-To enable self-service adoption, we built tooling and governance processes alongside the component libraries.
-Designers could access the design systems through libraries in Sketch and Figma.
-Developers could pull code components compatible with Flutter, React, and Web Components.
-An interactive Storybook demo site showed the design systems in action, and written guidelines helped teams apply them consistently.
-We also created a governance process for requesting and developing new components, ensuring the systems grew in response to real user needs rather than ad hoc additions.
+To enable self-service adoption, we built tooling and governance alongside the component libraries.
+Designers access the systems through libraries in Sketch and Figma; developers pull code components compatible with Flutter, React, and Web Components.
+An interactive Storybook demo site shows both systems in action, with written guidelines that help teams apply them consistently.
+To keep the systems growing in the right direction, we established a governance process for requesting and developing new components — ensuring additions respond to real product needs rather than accumulate ad hoc.

 The results